 ‘Whenever I am obliged to lie with my eyes closed I see a cinematograph going on and on and it brings back to my memory things I had almost forgotten.’ – James Joyce.

-Ireland’s most literary film festival is back for its fifth year!
-The film festival was set up as a celebration of cinema, literature, and artistic innovation, inspired by the long reaching arm of Ireland’s patriarch of modernism, James Joyce.
-The festival is run in partnership with the Bloomsday Festival & the James Joyce Centre and will run between the 11th - 16th June, with screenings taking place at the historic James Joyce Centre and the IFI, as well as Online.
+Ireland’s most literary film festival.
+Set up as a celebration of cinema, literature, and artistic innovation, inspired by the long reaching arm of Ireland’s father of modernism, James Joyce.
+The festival is run in partnership with the Bloomsday Festival & the James Joyce Centre and will run between the 11th – 16th June, with screenings taking place at the historic James Joyce Centre, the Irish Film Institute and Belvedere Townhouse in Dublin city.

 All winners will garner our coveted handcrafted 'Joycean Glasses' trophy.